Kilo-Loco/drafts/amplify-multi-auth-android/README.md

 ## Conclusion

-Now you know how to configure and use multiple authorization types with Amplify DataStore on iOS.
-To learn more about different authorization scenarios, check out [Setup authorization rules](https://docs.amplify.aws/lib/datastore/setup-auth-rules/q/platform/ios).
-If you have additional ideas to improve the experience of using Amplify for iOS, [please leave us a feature request on GitHub](https://github.com/aws-amplify/amplify-ios/issues/new), or come [chat with us on Discord](https://discord.gg/amplify).
+Now you know how to configure and use multiple authorization types with Amplify DataStore on Android.
+To learn more about different authorization scenarios, check out [Setup authorization rules](https://docs.amplify.aws/lib/datastore/setup-auth-rules/q/platform/android).
+If you have additional ideas to improve the experience of using Amplify for Android, [please leave us a feature request on GitHub](https://github.com/aws-amplify/amplify-android/issues/new), or come [chat with us on Discord](https://discord.gg/amplify).